 For example:

-Often, tension begins to soften simply by being acknowledged.
+Often, tension begins to soften simply when you acknowledge it.

 Breathing as a Signal of Safety

-Breathing patterns are closely linked to the nervous system.
+Breathing patterns connect closely with the nervous system.

-When the exhale is slightly longer than the inhale, a signal of calm is sent to the body.
-As a result, muscles may begin to relax naturally.
+When you allow the exhale to become slightly longer than the inhale, the body receives a signal of calm.
+As a result, muscles can begin to relax naturally.

 This process does not require effort, only attention.